danieleades/requiem/docs/src/configuration/config-file.md

 **Solution**:
 1. Check `allowed_kinds` - ensure the kinds you're using are listed
 2. Check `allow_unrecognised` - set to `true` if mixing requirements with other docs
-3. Check `allow_invalid` - consider temporarily enabling for debugging
+3. Check requirement files for YAML formatting errors or missing required fields

 ## Future Configuration Options